AsithaKanchana1/fedora-Setup/Readme.md

 ```bash
 flatpak install flathub org.videolan.VLC
 ```
+- mySql WorkBench
+I have created another markdown for this
 ## Open Alacrity in File Manager
 ### To Set Alacrity as default Teminal in File manager